Introduction

 Pregnant ladies should avoid this posture.
 Moreover, ladies undergoing menstruation cycles also should stay away from this practice.

 Though this practice helps to reduce high blood pressure, the patient should take note of one important point.
 During the performance of this posture, blood pressure temporarily elevates by 15 to 20 points.
-It may be harmful to those who have elevated-pressure already.
+It may be harmful to those who have elevated pressure already.
 Hence, they should bring down the pressure by some other means before attempting this practice.
 Or they should consult their doctor.

 Preparatory Poses